Summer Intermediate School Information

 Jacquelyn Starodub Pathway to PVCM 6 Accelerated (Periods 1 and 2) Creative Robotics (Periods 3 and 4)*

-Maria Zarro-Anaya Creative Writing Creative Writing Around the World*
+Maria Zarro-Anaya Creative Writing Creative Writing Team Sports

-†SPECIAL ATTENDANCE REQUIREMENT: Students starting after June 20th may not enroll in Marine Biology as mandatory safety instruction takes place the first three days of school.
+†SPECIAL ATTENDANCE REQUIREMENT: Students must attend the first three days of class for Marine Biology as mandatory safety instruction takes place the first three days of school.

 *$20 mandatory materials fee